X01XX/forth-memory-management/README.md

 Functions that manipulate a struct instance can act as wrappers to array-stack, and list, functions.

 A memory leak can be automatically detected, the type of struct, and the specific instance addresses.
+There is a process for finding where any lost struct instance is produced, then follow your code to where it should be deallocated.

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.